FakePickle/Rate-My-Professors-Backend/README.md

 6. Set up Django database configuration with Firebase.
 7. Run `python manage.py runserver` to start the Django development server.

-## Contributing
-We welcome contributions from the community!
-If you'd like to contribute, please follow our [contribution guidelines](CONTRIBUTING.md).

 ## Acknowledgments
 - Inspired by the original Rate My Professor website.
-- Special thanks to contributors and supporters.

-Happy rating and reviewing!